shenmuxin/uav_tracking_metaRL/README.md

 # Quadrotor UAV Target Tracking and Obstacle Avoidance: meta-RL Method

+## 0. Statement
+This work has been submitted to CCC2024.
+Users are requested to cite my paper in the future.
+Thank you!

 ## 1. Main Results

 You can find the demo video here: [YouTube](https://www.youtube.com/watch?v=kWg8-bRl02U)